 Lamb Shanks, Moroccan Style

 This recipe for lamb shanks combines the lamb with wonderful spices and dried fruits.
+It really is reminiscent of the foods of Morocco.

 The spices are reminiscent of Moroccan cuisine, which also uses quite a bit of lamb.